Hunmanby

-Hunmanby is a large village and civil parish in the Scarborough district of North Yorkshire, England.
+Hunmanby is a large village and civil parish in North Yorkshire, England.
 It was part of the East Riding of Yorkshire until 1974.
+From 1974 to 2023 it was in the Scarborough district of the shire county of North Yorkshire.
+In 2023 the district was abolished and North Yorkshire became a unitary authority.
 It is on the edge of the Yorkshire Wolds, 3 mi south-west of Filey, 9 mi south of Scarborough and 9 mi north of Bridlington.
 The village is on the Centenary Way.

 At the 2011 census, Hunmanby had a population of 3,132.

 Hunmanby railway station is on the Yorkshire Coast Line between Hull and Scarborough.